nocobase/docs/docs/en-US/handbook/ui/actions/action-settings/linkage-rule.md

 ## Constants

-Example: Only orders that are pending can be edited.
+Example: Only orders that are 'pending' can be edited.

 ![20250418150033](https://static-docs.nocobase.com/20250418150033.png)